 I love all of those options, but reading in-person is also an important experience for me.
 I love the chance to sit face to face with someone and dive into the cards together.

 But renting an office space is expensive.
-I live in a big city where rent is already sky-high, so for me, the most cost-effective option is to see clients at home, as well as online.
-If someone is local and they want to come over, then they are more than welcome to.
+I live in a big city where rent is already sky-high, so for me, the most cost-effective option when I started out was to see clients at home, as well as online.

 A lot readers work out of their living rooms, and you might do this, too.
 But keep in mind that if you go this route, cleaning has to become part of your work routine.

-I spend hours every week cleaning my place.
+I used to spend hours every week cleaning my place.
 If you have pets, add on even more time to vacuum and sweep, because animal hair will always win out.
 Later, I eventually transitioned into a shared office space, and these days I only see clients by video chat - no in-person appointments at all.

 This is also about bringing in energy around your business.